MaksymDanko/ForTests/README.md

 Then navigate to the needed folder and run the collection from the CLI.
 For example if the needed file with tests is located in Documents folder so the command will look like "mac@macs-MacBook-Pro Documents % newman run CollectionForTestTask.postman_collection.json".

-Also current test suite is ready for implementation to Jenkins.
+Also current test suite is ready for implementation and use in Jenkins, by using the 'newman run' command